open-education-polito/fare-invenio-framework/docs/Backup_and_restore_FARE.md

 Where:
 - `fare-invenio_db_1` is the name of the container
 - `psql` the command of postgres to restore the data
-- `-f /backup_fare_db/backup_fare_db.sql` the file where there is the dump of the database
+- `-f /backup_fare_db/backup_fare_db.sql` the file where there is the database backup
 - `-U $PG_USER` the user

 ## 2. Elasticsearch
-First of all the path where to store the dump must be specified in the config file, it was done modifing the config file of elasticsearch in  `/docker/elasticsearch/elasticsearch.yml` adding the path of the repo `path.repo: ["<path_where_to_store_the_dump>"]`, doing so it's not needed to stop and restart the container.
+First of all the path where to store the dump must be specified in the config file, it was done modifing the config file of elasticsearch in  `/docker/elasticsearch/elasticsearch.yml` adding the path of the repo `path.repo: ["<path_where_to_store_the_dump>"]`, doing so there is no need to stop and restart the container.

 Inside the container of elasticsearch the config file is in `config/elasticsearch.yml` , **could be necessary to change the permissions of the specified path**.